moadben/messagingserver/README.md

 To test, I recommend installing wscat via npm and connecting using urls as listed above.

 ## Issues
-Currently, the setting of remote descriptions occurs after an offer successfully reaches its destinations, this should instead be handled in the front-end client when a user accepts a connection
+1. Currently, the setting of remote descriptions occurs after an offer successfully reaches its destinations, this should instead be handled in the front-end client when a user accepts a connection
+2. Promises aren't currently in use.